-In the present context, QWL has emerged as over-arching conceptual framework that is related to creation of meaningful and satisfying work (Serey, 2006) as it comprises of: an opportunity to exercise one's talents and capacities, to face challenges and situations that require independent initiative and self-direction; an activity thought to be worthwhile by the individuals involved; an activity in which one understands the role the individual plays in the achievement of some overall goals; and a sense of taking pride in what one is doing and in doing it well.
-Numerous studies on work life have proven that what happened in the workplace have significant impact not only on individuals and their families but also on their work performance and achievement of organizational objectives (Greenhaus and Beutell.
-1985; Kossek and Ozeki, 1998; Lewis Cooper, & 1987).
+In the present context, QWL has emerged as over-arching conceptual framework that is related to creation of meaningful and satisfying work (Serey, 2006) as it comprises of: an opportunity to exercise one's talents to face challenges and and capacities, situations that require independent initiative and self-direction; an activity thought to be worthwhile by the individuals involved; an activity in which one understands the role the individual plays in the achievement of some overall goals; and a sense of taking pride in what one is doing and in doing it well.
+Numerous studies on work life have proven that what happened in the workplace have significant impact not only on individuals and their families but also on their work performance and achievement of organizational objectives (Greenhaus and Beutell, 1985; Kossek and Ozeki, 1998; Lewis & Cooper, 1987).

-Krimand Arthur (1989) observed that QWL activity distinguishes itself as more complex public the in the sector than in sector.
-Karrir and Khurana (1996) private found significant correlation а of Quality of Work Life of managers from three sectors of industry viz., Public, Private and cooperative, with all of the motivational variables like iob satisfaction and job involvement.
-Comparative analysis of quality of work life in public sector and private sector banks by Anitha and Subba Rao (1998)revealed that quality of work life for employees of both the sectors differ on economic and HRD aspects, whereas they had the same degree of agreement in all other aspects of quality of work life.
+Krimand Arthur (1989) observed that QWL activity distinguishes itself as more complex in the public sector than in the private sector.
+Karrir and Khurana (1996) found correlation а significant of Quality of Work Life of managers from three sectors of industry viz., Public, Private and cooperative, with all of the motivational variables like iob satisfaction and job involvement.
+Comparative analysis of quality of work life in public sector and private sector banks by Anitha and Subba Rao (1998) revealed that quality of work life for employees of both the sectors differ on economic and HRD aspects, whereas they had the same degree of agreement in all other aspects of quality of work life.

-Sekaran (1985) found that Quality of work amongst the Indian (Nationalized) Life banking professionals was not that high because of the recruitment of overqualified personnel for rather routine job, inequitable reward system which demotivate the better performing employees, frustration experienced due to lack of alternative job avenues, scarce chance of promotion, alienation from work etc. Hoque and Rahman(1999) observed that the private sector workers perceived significant and higher Quality of Work Life than their counterparts in the public sector.
-Dzeba(2011) too found that although job security is higher in the public sector; yet the quality of work life was perceived to higher in the private sector than in public sector among Croatian the employees of: advancement because prospects, good and fair pay capable management, favorable working conditions and participation in decision making.
+Sekaran (1985) found that Quality of work Life amongst the Indian (Nationalized) professionals was banking not that high because of the recruitment of overqualified personnel for rather routine job, inequitable reward system which demotivate the better performing employees, frustration experienced due to lack of alternative job avenues, scarce chance of promotion, alienation from work etc. Hoque and Rahman(1999) observed that the private sector workers perceived significant and higher Quality of Work Life than their counterparts in the public sector.
+Dzeba(2011) too found that although job security is higher in the public sector; yet the quality of work life was perceived to higher in the private sector than in the public sector among Croatian employees because of: advancement prospects, good and fair pay capable management, favorable working conditions and participation in decision making.